pemcg/embedded-ansible-canary-playbook-discovery/roles/amf-application-signature-ibm-storage-resource-agent/README.md

-# amf-application-signature-websphere-mq-server
+# amf-application-signature-ibm-storage-resource-agent
-An Ansible Role that identifies an WebSphere MQ server as part of the Ansible Migration Factory Discovery process.
+An Ansible Role that identifies an IBM  Storage Resource agent server as part of the Ansible Migration Factory Discovery process.

 ## Variables
 | Variable Name | Description | Type |